1bardesign/batteries/readme.md

 - `set` - A set type supporting a full suite of set operations with fast membership testing and `ipairs`-style iteration.
 - `sort` - Provides a stable merge+insertion sorting algorithm that is also, as a bonus, often faster than `table.sort` under luajit.
 Also exposes `insertion_sort` if needed.
 Alias `stable_sort`.
 - `state_machine` - Finite state machine implementation with state transitions and all the rest.
 Useful for game states, AI, cutscenes...
+- `timer` - a "countdown" style timer with progress and completion callbacks.
+- `pubsub` - a self-contained publish/subscribe message bus.
+Immediate mode rather than queued, local rather than networked, but if you were expecting mqtt in 60 lines I don't know what to tell you.
+Scales pretty well nonetheless.

 **Geometry:**